Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Matchup vs. San Francisco

-- In his four matchups against the 49ers, Jefferson's 23.2 receiving yards average is 7.3 less than his over/under for Sunday's game (30.5).
+- Jefferson's 23.2 receiving yards per game in his four matchups against the 49ers are 9.3 fewer than his over/under for Sunday's game.

-- In four matchups versus the 49ers, Jefferson has not had a touchdown catch.

-- The 49ers are conceding 227.9 passing yards per game this year, the NFL's seventh-ranked pass defense.
+- At 1.5 passing TDs conceded per game, the 49ers defense is ranked 12th in the league.

 Recent Performances

-- Against the Buccaneers in the NFC Divisional round, Jefferson racked up 29 yards on two receptions (three targets).
+- Jefferson put together a 29-yard performance against the Buccaneers on two catches.

-- Over his last three games, Jefferson has 101 receiving yards on five receptions (seven targets), averaging 33.7 yards per game.
+- Over his last three games, Jefferson has put up 101 yards (on five grabs).

 Jefferson's Los Angeles Teammates